What is the status of Arcadia's Fall 2020 Semester?

 How can I access various registration and academic forms?

-Registrar forms are available online, and more are in the process of being converted to fully online, interactive links.
-If a form you need immediately is not yet electronically submittable, please email appropriate information to GUS@arcadia.edu.
+Registrar forms are available online, If a form you need immediately is not electronically submittable, please email appropriate information to GUS@arcadia.edu.

-With classes moving online for the remainder of the semester, I’ve moved off campus.
-Will there be refunds of unused room and board fees for undergraduate students?
+Will there be refunds of fall semester room and board fees for undergraduate students?

-The University will process a prorated credit of 47 percent, the unused portions of the housing and meal plan fees, for undergraduate students no longer residing on campus.
-These credits will apply automatically to your account; any remaining credit will carry forward to the next academic year Fall 2020.
+The University will process a credit for housing and meal plan fees.
+These credits will apply automatically to student accounts; any remaining credit will carry forward to the next academic semester, Spring 2021.
 For students who are graduating or transferring, these refunds will be processed automatically.
-Continuing students seeking a refund rather than a credit, or resident students with any financial concerns, should contact One-Stop Shop (215.517.2339, firstname.lastname@example.org).
+Continuing students seeking a refund rather than a credit, or resident students with any financial concerns, should contact One-Stop Shop (215-517- 2339, firstname.lastname@example.org).

 What's the status of Arcadia Athletics?

-How will the stay-at-home order for Pennsylvania residents affect me?
+How will the Governor Wolf's plans to mitigate risk for Pennsylvania residents affect me?

-In alignment with this stay-at-home order, the University announced on March 23 that it was extending alternative work arrangements for two weeks to minimize the number of employees on campus.
+The University has extended alternative work arrangements to minimize the number of employees on campus.
 We will continue to provide updates as we receive guidance from state, county, and local officials.

-Supervisors will be providing additional information regarding longer-term alternative work assignments.
+Supervisors have provided additional information regarding longer-term alternative work assignments.
 Plans should be based on guidelines previously shared by HR, and should also embrace our University’s lived values.
-All of those in a supervisory position should engage their direct reports in daily check-ins and update departmental and unit continuity plans, where needed, to augment plans submitted to HR two weeks ago.
+All of those in a supervisory position should engage their direct reports in daily check-ins and update departmental and unit continuity plans.

 Employees can submit any questions to the Office of Human Resources through this online form.